gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A native component that represents a library to be used in other native components.

+# Milestone 1

-# Story: Introduce native binaries
+## Story: Introduce native binaries

 This story introduces domain objects to represent each native binary that is built, sharing the concepts introduced in the new JVM language DSL.

 This separates the physical binary from the logical component that it is built for.
-This will be used in later stories to handle building multiple binaries for a native application or library.
+This will be used in later stories to handle building multiple binaries for a particular native application or library.

 - Add `ExecutableBinary` and `SharedLibraryBinary` types, as analogs to `ClassDirectoryBinary` from the JVM domain.
 - Extract a `Binary` supertype out of the above types and change the `BinariesContainer` so that it is a container of `Binary` instances.